DavidOsipov/Postquantum-Feldman-VSS/README.md

 Future versions will aim to address these issues more comprehensively.

+## How the Script Works in Detail:

+For a comprehensive explanation of the internal workings of the `feldman-vss-pq` library (version 0.7.5-beta), please refer to the detailed documentation on the [How version 0.7.5-beta works in detail](https://github.com/DavidOsipov/PostQuantum-Feldman-VSS/wiki/How-version-0.7.5%E2%80%90beta-works-in-detail) wiki page.
+This document provides an in-depth breakdown of each class and method, including design choices, security considerations, and potential vulnerabilities.
+It covers topics such as:

+*   **Class Structure:**  Detailed explanation of `FeldmanVSS`, `CyclicGroup`, `VSSConfig`, and `SafeLRUCache`.
+*   **Core Methods:**  Step-by-step walkthroughs of key methods like `create_commitments`, `verify_share`, `refresh_shares`, and more.
+*   **Security Mechanisms:**  In-depth discussion of how the library addresses post-quantum security, timing attacks, fault injection attacks, and Byzantine behavior.
+*   **Helper Functions:**  Explanation of supporting functions like `constant_time_compare`, `secure_redundant_execution`, and others.
+*   **Serialization and Deserialization:** Details on how commitment data is securely serialized and deserialized.
+*   **Zero-Knowledge Proofs:** How the library generates and verifies zero-knowledge proofs.
+* **Integration with Pedersen VSS**: Dual verification for binding and hiding.

+## References:

+The following sources were used as references and inspiration for the creation of this library:

+*   Feldman, P. (1987).
+A Practical Scheme for Non-interactive Verifiable Secret Sharing.
+In 28th Annual Symposium on Foundations of Computer Science (FOCS), pp. 427-437.
+IEEE.
+[Link](https://dl.acm.org/doi/10.1109/SFCS.1987.46)
+*   Shamir, A. (1979).
+How to Share a Secret.
+Communications of the ACM, 22(11), 612-613.
+[Link](https://dl.acm.org/doi/10.1145/359168.359176)
+*   Chen, X., & Lindell, Y. (2024).
+Fast Actively Secure Multi-Party Computation with Dishonest Majority.
+[Link](https://eprint.iacr.org/2024/311)
+*   Baghery, K., Khazaei, S., & Sadeghi, A. R. (2025).
+A Unified Framework for Verifiable Secret Sharing.
+[Link](https://eprint.iacr.org/2024/1394)
+*   Gennaro, R., Ishai, Y., Kushilevitz, E., & Rabin, T. (2007).
+The round complexity of verifiable secret sharing and secure multicast.
+In Proceedings of the thirty-ninth annual ACM symposium on Theory of computing, pp. 580-589.
+[Link](https://dl.acm.org/doi/10.1145/1250790.1250876)
+*   Cramer, R., Damgård, I., & Nielsen, J. B. (2015).
+Secure Multiparty Computation and Secret Sharing.
+Cambridge University Press.
+*   National Institute of Standards and Technology (NIST).
+(2013).
+Recommendation for Applications Using Approved Hash Algorithms.
+NIST Special Publication 800-107 Revision 1.
+*   National Institute of Standards and Technology (NIST).
+(2020).
+Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography NIST Special Publication 800-56A, Revision 3.

 ## License:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.